The Annunciation, with Saint Emidius: Symbolism

 The bottom portion of the painting features the coats of arms of Pope Sixtus IV and the local bishop, Prospero Caffarelli.
 The Latin words libertas ecclesiastica (church liberty) refer to the self-government of Ascoli Piceno under the general oversight of the Catholic Church.
+Also at the bottom of the painting there seems to be a randomly placed cucumber and apple.
+The apple in the foreground represents the forbidden fruit and the associated fall of man.
+The cucumber symbolizes the promise of resurrection and redemption.